Navigation Menu

 In the 60’s in the Cleveland Metro I was a fellow engineer who watched in awe as Bob and Jack Gilles led the charge to be first teachers of the Religious Studies One (RS-1) weekend seminar and onward to help invent the Local Church Experiment of congregational renewal and service to local neighborhoods.
 Like Bob and Jack I eventually walked away from a budding engineering career and lashed my personal and family journey to the Order Ecumenical.
 What a great wild ride we have enjoyed together.
 Blessings all around to the Rafos family as they with us grieve and celebrate the completed life a man who was a spirit mentor, a tough love colleague and a great guy.
 Journey on Bob, Journey on.

-~~ Sherwood and Eunice.
+~~ Sherwood and Eunice

 Happy final transition to a man of stalwart spirit whom could be depended upon to ensure a liveable environment at “Base Camp One” on North Sheridan and Lawrence.
 Journey on Rafos, into a future blessed with Comfort and Love.
 Grace and Peace,